Micro-Lessons? What’s that?

-So you’d love to have a well-trained dog, but setting aside an hour a day – or even a half hour – just won’t work in your crazy busy daily schedule!
-Training with Mini-Lessons can solve that problem!
+So you’d love to have a well-trained dog, but setting aside an hour a day – or even a half-hour – just won’t work in your crazy busy daily schedule!
+Training with Micro-Lessons can solve that problem!
 Just because you have a lot on your plate, like most of us, doesn’t mean you can’t have a well-behaved family dog.

 One more thing.
 From your dog’s point of view, a lesson that lasts an hour is way too long.
 He’ll simply stop learning after about ten minutes.
 That’s normal.
 A five-minute lesson is ideal.